 “Ida cut your intestines out and fed them to you right after.
 I have other options, I came to you first.
 Going once…”

 “Awright.”
 He scowled at the picture.
 “Johnny’s girl’s been putting him on a bitch lately about the Aunty-room lookin’ like that in her lobby anyways.”
 He blew his nose on a bar napkin, tossed it over his shoulder.
 “Can you do something about the hair for me?
-You know how those guys get about hippies and niggers, no matter how good they play.”
+You know how those guys get about hippies and smokes, no matter how good they play.”

 “Ponytail is good.
 Heard Johnny’s girl say she liked that Paul Revere’s Paraders show.
 Broad can call a bucket of shit a vase of roses and sell it to Johnny, ponytail’s no problem.
 Kid has any decent bullshit at all, keeps it low key and knows his place, don’t talk politics… It could work.”